 Air Emissions Limitations

 List applicable NOx, CO, SO2, particulate, and other appropriate emissions limits; note the name and address of the lead agency; the agency’s applicable rule number(s); and note those pollutants for which an emissions cap applies.

-Monthly Reserved MWh for Air Emission Limitations

-Operating Limits related to Ambient Temperatures

-Ambient Temperature Correction Factors for Availability Test

-Provide a curve or table showing the Ambient Temperature Correction Factors for each Unit (the relationship between Ambient Temperature and Maximum Net Dependable Capability).
+For RMR Units that may be Use-Limited, the Owner shall follow the Use Limit process as described in Section 6.1(b) of this Agreement.

 FERC License Conditions (hydroelectric Units)

 Other Limits (e.g., cooling water discharge)